 Camperships are awarded on a first-come, first-served basis.

-Applications are accepted beginning March 1, 2017.
+Applications are accepted beginning March 1st each year.

 Types of Camperships

 These are open to any/all campers and will generally pay only part of the cost of camp.

 These are for campers who are eligible for School Lunch Assistance; these will generally pay only part of the cost of camp.

 This application is open to campers whose families are in the greatest financial need and are receiving School Lunch Assistance.
 These camperships are between half or up to the full cost of camp.